Skip to Content

 • Island: Hawaii Island or Big Island | Population: 15,000+

 While cruise ships stop at Kona, this is actually a region and not a city.
-Kona is located on the western side of the Big Island.
-When arriving in Kona, ships anchor in Kailua Bay, and passengers tender to the Kailua Pier as there is no cruise terminal.
+Kona is located on the western side.
+When arriving in Kona, ships anchor in Kailua Bay, and passengers tender to the Kailua Pier.

-The tender boats take you to the heart of Kailua Village, so there is no need for ground transportation should you choose to wander the area instead of booking an excursion.
+The tender boats go to the heart of Kailua Village, so there is no need for ground transportation.

 The Painted Church near Kona

 The western side of the Big Island is blessed with lots of sunshine and warmer temperatures.
-Remember to carry sunscreen and wear a hat.
 It seldom rains in Kona, so this region is perfect for surfing, snorkeling, or a lazy day at the beach.

 Throw away the traditional dark roast because Kona Coffee comes in flavors like vanilla macadamia, toasted coconut, chocolate macadamia, and hazelnut.
-If you love a good premium roast, the peaberry coffee is the champagne of all coffees.
+For premium roast lovers, the peaberry coffee is the champagne of all coffees.

 The macadamia nuts are equally flavorful with variations such as honey coconut, frosted, wasabi, Maui onion, and hot & spicy.